AI-ON/ai-on.org/projects/multitask-and-transfer-learning.md

 ## Problem Description

-Create a benchmark for multi task learning (beginning with performance across Atari games), then develop a reinforcement learning architecture that beats existing techniques on the benchmark.
-The benchmark will be able to measure both absolute performance on all tasks (e.g. top scores on all Atari games) and also how much more quickly a given architecture learns an unseen task when it is first trained on unrelated tasks (e.g. ratio of score trained vs. untrained on a new game and a fixed number of frames).
+First, create a benchmark for multi task learning and transfer learning.
+The benchmark should measure improvement in learning that is directly attributable to knowledge transfer between games.
+The benchmark should also be able to measure performance by a single agent on multiple games.
+The benchmark should use cross-validation to mitigate the effects of a small sample size of games.

+Second, design and implement deep reinforcement learning architectures that do well on the benchmark.
+For methodological reasons, we think it's important to design the ideal benchmark before getting too attached to a particular architecture.
+It's important that we're sure the benchmark is measuring the crux of the transfer and multi-task problem rather than measuring something our architecture is good at.

 **Why this problem matters**